UFR27/L3-POO-TD3/README.md

-1. Observer les classe Card, Combination, AllDifferentCombination, PairCombination
+1. Observe the Card, Combination, AllDifferentCombination, PairCombination classes.
-2. Implémenter les classes AllDifferentCombination et PairCombination.
-Vous pouvez vous servir de la class Main pour tester.
+2. Implement the AllDifferentCombination and PairCombination classes.
+You can use the Main class for testing.
-3. Créer et Implémenter les classes TheeOfAKindCombination et FourOfAKindCombination.
-A votre avis, de quelle classe héritent-elle?
+3. Create and Implement the ThreeOfAKindCombination and FourOfAKindCombination classes.
+In your opinion, which class do they inherit from?
-4. Créer une classe intermédiaire, fille de Combination et mère de PairCombination, TheeOfAKindCombination et FourOfAKindCombination pour éviter les duplications de code.
+4. Create an intermediate class, a child of Combination and parent of PairCombination, ThreeOfAKindCombination, and FourOfAKindCombination to avoid code duplication.